Hiking the Highlands on the West Highland Way

 Lots of sheep

-Over the following days, though, except for two or three times nearly being blown off the mountain side by strong gales, and walking against heavy downpours, we don’t really see as much wilderness as we had expected.
-Most of the time, there is a modern road not too far away, and the West Highland Way itself is rather level and broad – no wonder considering that it used to be a trading route for up to 100.000 sheep per year going to the markets in England, and later on a military road.
+Over the following days, though, we don’t really see as much wilderness as we had expected.
+Admittedly, two or three times we get nearly being blown off the mountain side by strong gales.
+And sure enough, we are constantly walking against heavy downpours.
+Nevertheless, most of the time, there is a modern road not too far away from the trail.
+And to our surprise, the West Highland Way itself is rather level and broad.
+No wonder, considering that it used to be a trading route for up to 100.000 sheep per year going to the markets in England, and later on a military road.

 Due to rain, fog and snow, however, we don’t see as much landscape as we had expected either.
-Ben Nevis, Britain’s highest mountain, can only be guessed to be towering over our last campsite and opposite that panorama window in the “Ben Nevis Inn” where more hikers (including ourselves) toast with Nessie’s Monster Mash (a local ale) to having finished the West Highland Way.
+Ben Nevis, Britain’s highest mountain, is somewhere nex to us.
+But we can only guess where it is towering over our last campsite.
+And clearly, the famous mountain should be opposite that panorama window in the “Ben Nevis Inn” where more hikers (including ourselves) wind up after the trail.
+Wet, exhausted, and happy, we toast with Nessie’s Monster Mash (a local ale) to having finished the West Highland Way.

 Information on the West Highland Way